 Make sure you have NodeJS installed.
 Download the installer here or use your favorite package manager.
-It’s best to get the 5x version of node along with the 3x version of npm.
+It’s best to get the 6x version of Node which comes with NPM 3.
 This offers the best in stability and speed for building.

 Unfamiliar with NPM?
 Learn more about it and what packages we use here

 In case you get an EACCES error, it means node doesn’t have write permissions to the global packages folder.
 Follow the instructions here to set the correct folder permissions.

 Worried about your V1 Ionic projects?
 Don’t worry!
 The V2 CLI has all the functionality to work with both V1 projects and V2 projects.